breezy-codes/breezy-codes/README.md

 ###

-<p align="left">- 👋 I’m Brianna, but you can call me Breezy<br>- 🎓 I’m a full time student doing a Bachelors in Cyber Security<br>- 📓 I'm currently learning python, data analytics, secure coding and cryptography<br>- ☕ I’m looking to collaborate on all things beginner friendly<br>- 🐱🐰🦎 I’m a crazy pet lover with too many pets<br>- 🐱‍💻 In the top 3% on tryhackme</p>
+<p align="left">- 👋 I’m Brianna, but you can call me Breezy<br>- 🎓 I’m a full time student doing a Bachelors in Cyber Security<br>- 📓 I'm currently working on research in computer networks and RAN configurations <br>- ☕ My interests are in quantum mechanics, cryptography, python and computer networks<br>- 🐱🐰🦎 I’m a crazy pet lover with too many pets<br>- 🐱‍💻 In the top 3% on tryhackme</p>

 ###